Susan D Ruppert, PhD, RN, FNP-C, ANP-BC, FCCM, FNAP, FAANP, FAAN

-Dr. Susan Ruppert holds the PARTNERS Endowed Professorship in Nursing and is a professor and coordinator of the MSN program.
-She directs the Adult/Gerontology Primary Care Nurse Practitioner track.
+Dr. Susan D. Ruppert holds the PARTNERS Endowed Professorship in Nursing and is a professor and the Associate Dean of Graduate Studies.
+She received a 2018 University of Texas System Regents’ Outstanding Teaching Award (ROTA), and has been inducted into The University of Texas Kenneth I. Shine, M.D.
+Academy of Health Science Education as a Distinguished Teaching Professor.
 She is a Fellow in the American Academy of Nursing, American Association of Nurse Practitioners, American College of Critical-Care Medicine, and National Academies of Practice.

 Ruppert has been editor-in-chief of The Internet Journal of Advanced Nursing Practice since 1997.
 She has been a textbook editor/contributor, and serves as an editorial board member/reviewer and author for numerous journals.
 Ruppert has served as a national/international practice and education consultant for colleges of nursing in Oman and Hong Kong.

 Ruppert has held numerous national leadership positions within professional organizations.
-She currently serves on the Commission on Collegiate Nursing Education (CCNE) Board of Commissioners.
-She is the board Treasurer for 2018, and previously completed a full two-year term as Chair and a full two-year term as Vice-Chair.
-She also serves on CCNE Accreditation Review Committee as Co-Chair as well as the CCNE Standards Committee, American Academy of Nurse Practitioners Certification Board (AANPCB) Board of Commissioners, National Organization of Nurse Practitioner Faculties (NONPF) Curricular Leadership Committee, and American Academy of Nursing Primary Care Expert Panel.
+She is a past chair of the Commission on Collegiate Nursing Education (CCNE) Board of Commissioners.
+She also served on CCNE Accreditation Review Committee as Co-Chair and on the CCNE Standards Committee.
+She currently is Co-Chair of the CCNE Nurse Practitioner Residency/Fellowship Standards Committee, Vice-Chair of the American Academy of Nurse Practitioners Certification Board (AANPCB) Board of Commissioners, and member of the American Association of Colleges of Nursing (AACN) Essentials Revision Task Force.
 She is a member of the Texas Center of Nursing Workforce Studies Advisory Committee.